- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 - Then, go to Service Status, select Stop, and click Ok.

-The SysMain service preloads software that you frequently use to the RAM to access it quickly.
-Try disabling the feature to see if it fixes the issue.
+The SysMain service preloads software that you frequently use to the RAM to access quickly.
+First, try disabling the feature to see if it fixes the issue.

 SysMain has been known to take up too much Disk and RAM usage on Windows 10, so it wouldn’t be a surprise if the same problem can be encountered in its successor.